smlkit/data-analysis-project/README.eng.md

 ### Purpose

-This report consolidates key product metrics and behaviors.
+This report consolidates key product metrics and behaviors:

-## Highlights

 1. Gathers essential fields such as product name, category, subcategory, and cost.
 2. Segments products by revenue to identify High-Performers, Mid-Range, or Low-Performers.